UCO-HPC/buddy-documentation/source/general/ondemand.rst

 |

 Much like the text editor, the terminal also has a theme option.
-To learn more about bash Linux terminal, see our starter guide.
+To learn more about bash and common Linux commands, see our guide on the terminal and Slurm.

-.. #TODO: Add a link to the "Using The Terminal" section.
+.. #TODO: Add a link to the "Using The Terminal" and "Slurm" section.

 Job Management
 **************